Applying for a Grant

 Gosport Community Fund – The new Gosport Community Lottery has enabled Gosport Voluntary Action to be able to offer one-off grants to local good causes through the Gosport Community Fund.
 Grants are available for charitable activities undertaken in the borough of Gosport, with a the value of £50 to £1500 for organisations and £50 to £250 for individuals.

 CIL Neighbourhood Fund – A Community Infrastructure Levy (CIL) is paid to local authorities by developers and is used to help deliver infrastructure to support the development of the area.
 Gosport Borough Council have allocated a portion of the levy received to the voluntary sector in Gosport.
-Grants from £1,500 are available for infrastructure-related activities undertaken in the borough of Gosport.
+Grants from £1,500 to £50,000 are available for infrastructure-related activities undertaken in the borough of Gosport.

 To apply for a grant, please follow the 4 steps below: